Quickstart Guide

 To open your data file either select “Open Playback File” from the main menu on the landing page of Trodes, and click “Browse” to find your data file (.rec file), or select “Playback last recording” from the File dropdown menu in your workspace.
 From here you can playback your data by clicking the Play button in the upper left corner, which will playback your data in the same view it was acquired in.

 Video files captured while recording can also be viewed by clicking the Video button.
-If you would like to view a video file independent of your recording data, you can also do this by opening the Video module application directly from the Trodes folder.
+If you would like to view a video file independent of your recording data, you can also do this by opening the Video module application directly from the Trodes install directory.

 Exporting Your Data